goodcodebadcode/blog/content/posts/how-the-internet-works.md

 draft: true

 ---
 This blog post introduces you to the practicalities of web development.
-Let us start by looking at how the web works at a high-level.
+Let us start by looking at some computer basics and how the web works at a high-level.

 Understanding the web can be intimidating and in a lot of cases confusing.
 Let us try and break this down into manageable pieces by starting with the basics.